-These pickled green tomatoes are sweet, tangy, slightly salty, crunchy, and delicious!
-A great condiment to enjoy as they are, chopped in salads, sliced on sandwiches, or even fried.
-A quick pickle recipe – ready in 24 hours!
+These pickled tomatoes are sweet, tangy, slightly salty, crunchy, and delicious!
+They are a great condiment, chopped in salads, sliced on sandwiches, or fried.
+This quick pickled tomatoes recipe is ready in 24 hours!

 I’m finding that you can pickle just about anything, even green tomatoes.

-Depending on how you want to use them, the green tomatoes are either sliced or quartered, then put into a brine of rice vinegar, sugar, and salt with shallots, sprigs of fresh basil, and jalapeno slices.
-This quick pickle recipe is a small batch recipe ready to enjoy in only 24 hours!
+Depending on how you want to use them, the green tomatoes are sliced or quartered, then put into a pickling liquid of rice vinegar, sugar, and salt with shallots, sprigs of fresh basil, and jalapeno slices.
+This quick refrigerator pickle recipe is a small batch ready to enjoy in only 24 hours!

-The sweet and tangy yet slight salty pickled green tomatoes are crunchy and delicious.
-They are the perfect condiment to enjoy as they are, but you can chop them and put them into salads, slice them to put on sandwiches, and you can even fry them!
+The sweet and tangy yet slightly salty pickled tomatoes are crunchy and delicious.
+They are the perfect condiments to enjoy as they are, but you can chop them and put them into salads, slice them to put on sandwiches, and you can even fry them!

 She figured right.
 I love everything about this recipe.